IR Notes

 IR Notes is an independent, reliable and balanced briefing note on industrial relations and labour law in Europe.

-Published in 6 languages and sold by subscription, this newsletter gives you access to concise, targeted and practical information on the major themes of social Europe and transnational social dialogue.
+Published in 6 languages and sold by subscription, this newsletter gives you access to concise, targeted and practical information on the major themes of both social Europe and transnational social dialogue.

 With our experts and national correspondents, we adopt a dynamic, practical and useful approach to European social monitoring.

-We select the most relevant topics, which are a source of cross-disciplinary and inspiring ideas.
+As a result, we select the most relevant topics, which are a source of cross-disciplinary and inspiring ideas.

 Each issue includes: